julesdesmit/circ/README_zsharp.md

 ## building

 1. see `scripts/dependencies_*` for info on installing deps.

-Note that M1 macs will not yet work with the homebrew instructions because the coin-or build from homebrew doesn't work.
+   Note that on M1 macs the homebrew instructions don't quite work, because the coin-or build from homebrew is broken (for now).
+Don't worry---you don't actually need this dep to build the zsharp interpreter.

 2. circ uses some experimental APIs, so you'll need rust nightly!

-3. To build the Z# interpreter cli, `cargo build --release --example zxi`
+3. To build the Z# interpreter cli,
+   `cargo build --release --example zxi --no-default-features`

 ## running